Postgraduate Course: Design and Analysis of Parallel Algorithms (INFR11179)

 ||Formative feedback: one class text delviered mid-Semester will be entirely formative and students will receive feedback on this before the first summative assessment.
 Students will also receive feedback on the summative class test before the main exam.

 ||Hours & Minutes

 |Main Exam Diet S1 (December)||Design and Analysis of Parallel Algorithms||2:00|

 On completion of this course, the student will be able to:

 - Define the structure of, and cost models associated with, the PRAM, mesh and hypercube models of parallel computation.

 - Define the metrics of cost, speed-up and efficiency and use these as conceptual tools with which to analyse and discriminate between alternative candidate parallel algorithms for given problems; demonstrate, by the use of appropriately chosen examples, the importance of scalability in parallel algorithm design.

-- Explain and, with appropriate use of diagrams, sketch the structure and operation of well known parallel algorithms in a range of application areas, including sorting, matrix and graph based problems.
+- Explain and, with appropriate use of diagrams, sketch the structure and operation of well known parallel algorithms in a range of application areas.

 - Apply a range of parallel algorithm design techniques (including divide-and-conquer and pipelining) to previously unseen problems, in order to create new parallel algorithms, which they will be able to describe using an informal mix of pseudo-code, textual explanation and diagrams.